Volue-Public/energy-smp-docs/docs/mesh/calculations/functions/delta.md

 #### Example 1

-H_Ts1 is a hourly time series with some empty values.
+H_Ts1 is an hourly time series with some empty values.

 `Result = @DELTA(@t('.H_Ts1'))`